 In addition to Tideace, I’ve also ridden Flyxii and Dengfu frames.
 Other well-known brands include Hongfu, Miracle, Sobato, Workswell, ICAN and Velobuild.
 Most of these sellers now seem to sell the majority of their wares through AliExpress (the business-to-consumer offshoot of Chinese supersite Alibaba.com).

 Buying through AliExpress is a little different to buying through Western platforms like eBay or Amazon.
 Unlike Amazon, you deal directly with the seller and, unlike eBay, AliExpress sales do not occur via an auction format.
 Instead, sellers list a set price, with some amenable to negotiation, especially for purchases involving multiple items.
 Similar to eBay, AliExpress has a dispute resolution service where you can request a partial or full refund if things go awry.
 AliExpress also now offers PayPal as a payment method, which offers another level of buyer protection.

-If AliExpress is unfamiliar to you and sounds a little daunting, you can order direct through the websites of many of the aforementioned sellers.
+You can also order direct through the websites of many of the aforementioned sellers.
 The website of Shenzhen-based Velobuild, for example, currently has their version of the 066 listed at US $379.00.
 Even after you factor in shipping, that’s around US $250.00 cheaper than Johnstone’s so-called Pragma Glycogen:

 Velobuild also offers the R-077 road frame, which they hail as their lightest frame ever.
 Made from T1000 Toray carbon fibre, the reported weight for the 52cm version is a crazy light 765 grams.
 The R-077 is currently selling for US $469.00.